 05 of 06

-Miller Soap, one of the oldest soap-making websites on the net, has a collection of Microsoft Excel spreadsheets to use to create your own recipes.
+Miller Soap, one of the oldest soap-making websites, has a collection of Microsoft Excel spreadsheets to use to create your own recipes.
 The spreadsheets allow you to customize and save your recipes however you want.
-Keep a watchful eye on the spreadsheets: Many individuals have contributed to this site, so you'll get some repeat calculators.
+Keep a watchful eye on the spreadsheets; many individuals have contributed to this site, so you'll get some repeat calculators.

 06 of 06

-This is another very basic calculator, which makes it a good measurement site for those new to soap making.
+This is a very basic calculator, which makes it a good measurement site for those new to soap making.
 Like many sites, this one performs calculations in grams and ounces, so there's no need for you to do the conversions.
-That means you can concentrate on customizing your scents and sensibilities.
+That allows you to concentrate on customizing your scents and sensibilities.